celidos/articles-implementation/discrete-gradient/README.md

-This notebook contains custom implementation of basic ideas in the article
+This notebook contains custom implementation of basic ideas from the article

 Novikov, Georgii and Bershatsky, Daniel and Gusak, Julia and Shonenkov, Alex and Dimitrov, Denis and Oseledets, Ivan